Dallas likes to read and review fiction and write original articles about films, books, video games, and other media.

-At a glance, The Ocean at the End of the Lane is a novel to be targeted at the same audience.
-Like those other books, it features a young protagonist, in the form of our unnamed narrator.
-Also like those others, it is not afraid to draw on elements of very surreal sort of horror, as our narrator is forced into a confrontation with strange and supernatural forces.
+At a glance, The Ocean at the End of the Lane is a novel that targets the same audience.
+Like those other books, it features a young protagonist (an unnamed narrator).
+And like the other books, it is not afraid to draw on elements of a very surreal sort of horror, as our narrator is forced into a confrontation with strange and supernatural forces.
 Despite seeming to share so many elements with those other books, though, The Ocean at the End of the Lane is not actually meant for children.
-The themes that the novel, perhaps, just a little too mature for those younger readers.
+The themes that the novel, perhaps, are just a little too mature for those younger readers.

-It had all begun with a tragic death—when his parents had rented out their spare room to a travelling lodger, only for the man to commit suicide.
-This traveller, a South African opal miner fleeing debts that he could not pay, had been found dead on the very edge of the Hempstock farm.
-This was an act that would go on to have much broader consequences, though—as neither the Hempstock family, or the land they live on, are entirely ordinary.
+It had all begun with a tragic death—when his parents had rented out their spare room to a traveling lodger, only for the man to commit suicide.
+This traveler, a South African opal miner fleeing debts that he could not pay, had been found dead on the very edge of the Hempstock farm.
+This was an act that would go on to have much broader consequences, though—as neither the Hempstock family nor the land they live on is entirely ordinary.
 This unfortunate act had also resulted in the waking of something powerful and mysterious—a strange entity that had taken an interest in the mortal world.

 Overall, The Ocean at the End of the Lane is a relatively short novel.
 It might even be fair to say that it is, perhaps, a little too short.
 Once the supernatural elements of the story begin to make their presence felt, things start to get very strange, very fast—and, there are many points at which it felt like the novel could have benefited from a little more room to let its ideas develop.
 There is the awakened creature, itself, for a start—a strange entity who may not be entirely malevolent, but who is greedy and selfish, and who clearly does not understand humans.
 There are things called "hunger birds", who are clearly not true birds, but whose purpose seems to be to devour anything which does not belong.
 There is the pond that is really an ocean, but which can be carried in a bucket—which raises many questions of its own.
 Then, there is the Hempstock family—three women (well, three women and a girl—although, Lettie has been eleven for a very long time) who clearly have a much deeper understanding of the true nature of all of this than the reader is permitted to share.

-The Ocean at the End of the Lane is a novel which draws on many of the same elements of folklore and fairytale that have always seemed to be present in Neil Gaiman's stories.
-It is a dark and occasionally disturbing story which, while it may seem to share much in common with those books for younger readers I mentioned above, explores themes and subject-matter that a child would not be able to understand.
+The Ocean at the End of the Lane draws on many of the same elements of folklore and fairytale that have always seemed to be present in Neil Gaiman's stories.
+It is a dark and occasionally disturbing story that, while it may seem to share much in common with those books for younger readers I mentioned above, explores themes and subject matter that a child would not be able to understand.
 For older readers, though, it is still a fascinating experience—even if I do wish that some of its ideas could have been explored in more detail.

 © 2020 Dallas Matier